Robust Hybrid High-Order method on polytopal meshes with small faces: Introduction

 Analysis of polytopal methods is usually carried out under mesh regularity assumptions that require, as the mesh is refined, that the elements and faces do not stretch in one direction, and that the faces have a comparable size to their elements.
-Some methods, such a Discontinuous Galerkin schemes, are naturally exempt from the later restrictions on the faces \cite{Cangiani.Dong.ea:17}, while for others, such as Virtual Element methods (VEM), specific design choices of the stabilisation terms ensure that the error estimates are independent of the presence of small faces \cite{brenner2018virtual,brenner2017some,beirao2017stability}.
-We also note the recent work \cite{BdV.Vacca:20} in which an error estimate for VEM is established, that separate the different contributions of element and edge unknowns and shed some light on the role of the different polynomial degrees of these unknowns.
+Discontinuous Galerkin (DG) schemes have already been shown to be robust with respect to small/numerous faces (c.f. \cite[Section 4.3]{cangiani.dong.ea:2017:discontinuous}).
+More recently, DG schemes have been applied on near arbitrary meshes possessing, possibly, curved elements \cite{cangiani.dong:2019:version}.
+Some methods, such as Virtual Element methods (VEM), require specific design choices of the stabilisation terms to ensure that the error estimates are independent of the presence of small faces \cite{brenner.sung:2018:virtual,brenner.guan.ea:2017:some,beirao-da-veiga.lovadini:2017:stability}.
+We also note the recent work \cite{beirao-da-veiga.vacca:2020:sharper} in which an error estimate for VEM is established, that separate the different contributions of element and edge unknowns and shed some light on the role of the different polynomial degrees of these unknowns.
 None of these methods are however finite volume methods, for which faces play a particular role.
-In the context of HHO, an analysis on skewed meshes has been carried out in \cite{droniou2020interplay}, and identifies how the error estimate is impacted by the element distortion and local diffusion tensor.
+In the context of HHO, an analysis on skewed meshes has been carried out in \cite{droniou:2020:interplay}, and identifies how the error estimate is impacted by the element distortion and local diffusion tensor.
 This analysis however does not lead to robust estimates in terms of small faces in distorted meshes, or meshes with small faces but otherwise regular (``round'') elements.
+We also note the recent work \cite{bertoluzza.manzini.ea:2021}, made public shortly after our work, on the design of stabilisations for non-conforming VEM (linked to HHO \cite[Section 5.5]{di-pietro.droniou:2020:hybrid}) that allow for error estimates robust with respect to small edges; these stabilisations are based on the fully discrete representation of ncVEM (closer to the HHO presentation than to standard VEM presentations), but are restricted to the 2D setting and require a more complex abstract construction.